mikecampo/dotfiles/windows/readme.md

   removed the bad font rendering.

 ### Spotify
+* If you install an older version then you'll need to block the auto updater:
+    * Go to `%APPDATA%\Spotify` and create `Spotify_new.exe` and `Spotify_new.exe.sig`
+    * Set both as read-only.
+I did this by denying all permissions to the active user account.
 * Spotify caches song data in `C:\Users\<user>\AppData\Local\Spotify\Data` and this path cannot be modified within the app settings.
 This is an issue if your main drive is an SSD, as you want to limit the amount of writes to it and you may not have a lot of free space.
 The simplest way I